 - 1 ¾ cups plus 2 tablespoons all-purpose flour

 - 12 tablespoons 1 ½ sticks unsalted butter, room temperature

 - 2 tablespoons freshly squeezed lime juice or key lime juice

 - 1 tablespoon pure vanilla extract

-Between two 8-by-12-inch pieces of parchment paper, roll dough into two 1 1/4-inch-diameter logs.
+- Divide the dough in half.
+Use two 8-by-12-inch pieces of parchment paper to wrap around and shape each half of the dough into 1 ¼-inch-diameter logs.
 Chill at least 1 hour